loudove/f90tw/examples/README.md

 the `add_test_method` will be wrapped in the `test_example1` test of the `test_gtest` test suite.

-Essensially, the directive lines will be processed and included in the c/c++ pair file in order to create the tests using exactly the same logic (and preprocessor macros) described in the preprocessor based implementation.
+Essentially, the directive lines will be processed and included in the c/c++ pair file in order to create the tests using exactly the same logic (and preprocessor macros) described in the preprocessor based implementation.

 ### C/C++ test code

-The c/c++ code located in [`test_example_gtest.cpp`](test_example_gtest.cpp) is almost identical to the one described in the preprocessor based implementation.
+The c/c++ code located in [`test_example_gtest.cpp`](./test_example_gtest.cpp) is almost identical to the one described in the preprocessor based implementation.
 The only difference is that the `CURRENTTESTFILE` is set to `test_example_gtest.f90.h`.
-The name of the header is the name of the fortran file with the header extension `.h` appended, and it is created automaticaly by processing the fortran counterpart (see `F90TWTEST` cmake function implemented in [f90wt/CMakeLists.txt](../f90wt/CMakeLists.txt)).
+The name of the header is the name of the fortran file with the header extension `.h` appended, and it is created automatically by processing the fortran counterpart (see `F90TWTEST` cmake function implemented in [f90wt/CMakeLists.txt](../f90wt/CMakeLists.txt)).

 Then we include the f90tw header [`f90tw_gtest.h`](../f90tw/f90tw_gtest.h):